lukewhrit/scarecrow/readme.md

  └── layout.html
 ```

-`pages/index.md` is an ordinary markdown file.
+`pages/index.md` is an ordinary markdown file, containing the home page of your website.

-However, `layout.html` holds special significance. `layout.html` serves as the base HTML file for all content on your site.
-You will define the layout of your site here.

-Scarecrow will inject your sites content into this file wherever it finds the string `{{ body }}`.

-Other forms of this string will also work, such as `{{Body}}` or `{{body}}`.
+`layout.html`, on the other hand, is more unique.
+It's the base HTML code encasing the parsed Markdown in your files.
+Scarecrow injects the content of your site depending on which file it's in wherever it sees the `{{ body }}` tag (or `{{ Body }}`/`{{body}}`/etc).

-Scarecrow does not yet support custom layouts per file.
-This may however change in the future.
+For the time being, Scarecrow does not support custom per-file layouts.
+This will however change in future releases.

 Although the `posts/` directory is 100% optional, it does hold special significance in that an array of its files and their front-matter are compiled into a `posts` object available to Mustache templates.
 For more information see the [Scarecrow-specific Variables](#scarecrow-specific-variables) section of the Templates documentation.